fumikito/gianism/readme.md

 1. Donwload and unpack plugin file, upload `gianims` folder to `/wp-content/plugins` directory.
 2. Activate it from admin panel.

+### Use latest source on github

+You can get this plugin from [github](https://github.com/fumikito/Gianism/).
+Clone it and run `composer install && npm install && npm start`.
+About composer and npm, google it.

 ###  How to set up

 After plugin's activation, you have to set it up.
 Every setup has 2 step.
 One is on SNS, the other is on your site.